A murder investigation has been launched following a fatal stabbing in Brent

-Police were called by the London Ambulance Service at 09:55am on Tuesday, 20 December to reports of a man stabbed at a residential address at Gable Lodge on Mowbray Road, NW6.
+Police were called by the London Ambulance Service at 9.55amon Tuesday, 20 December to reports of a man stabbed at a residential address at Gable Lodge on Mowbray Road, NW6.

 Officers, London’s Air Ambulance and London Ambulance Service attended.